Skip to content

 Architecture

 WalnutsHR runs on Vercel for application hosting and Supabase for database and object storage.
-US-registered organizations are routed to a US region of Supabase (us-west-1) for both Postgres and object storage; this routing is enforced by the application with no cross-region fallback.
+Supabase runs the primary database and object storage on AWS infrastructure.
+US-registered organizations are routed to a US region of Supabase for both Postgres and object storage; this routing is enforced by the application with no cross-region fallback for primary storage.
 The database enforces row-level isolation so each organization only sees its own data.
 Encryption at rest and in transit is provided by the underlying cloud services.

-Sub-processors: we use a small number of vetted sub-processors for hosting, transactional email, and analytics.
-A full registry will be published on this page.
-Enterprise customers can request the current list by emailing support@walnutshr.com.
+Sub-processors: we use a small number of vetted sub-processors for hosting, authentication, payments, transactional email, analytics, error tracking, and optional AI features.
+The current public registry is in Privacy Policy §4.2.
+Customers can request a DPA or sub-processor review by emailing privacy@walnutshr.com.

 Quebec Law 25 Privacy Impact Assessment

-Quebec's Act respecting the protection of personal information in the private sector (as modernized by Law 25) requires us to assess the protection level provided by destination jurisdictions before transferring Quebec residents' personal information outside Quebec.
-This page summarizes our pre-launch PIA.
-The full document is available to enterprise customers under NDA and to the Commission d'accès à l'information du Québec on request — contact privacy@walnutshr.com.
+Quebec's Act respecting the protection of personal information in the private sector (as modernized by Law 25) requires us to assess the protection level provided by destination jurisdictions before communicating personal information outside Quebec or entrusting it to a person outside Quebec.
+This page summarizes our pre-launch draft PIA.
+The full document is available to customers with a legitimate security-review need under NDA and to the Commission d'accès à l'information du Québec on request — contact privacy@walnutshr.com.

 Personal information categories covered